-The majority of the Graduate Fellowships in REM will be awarded to new students of the fall cohort.
+The majority of the Graduate Fellowships in REM are awarded to new students of the fall cohort.
 The Graduate Studies Committee considers all eligible students each semester and makes recommendations based on availability of awards, previous financial support through the department, and academic accomplishments.

 SFU’s Entrance Scholarships are only available to applicants during the first semester of their program.
 Applicants do not apply for these awards but are nominated by the department.